nyghtowl/Neural_Net_Newbies/README.md

 Other:
 --------
 Most setup references assume python and pip installed.
 Check documentation for other options especially if setting up on GPUs.

+If you want to add to this repo, send me a PR.